sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 We value the involvement of everyone in the community, and strive to be an open community.
 We commit to provide fair and rewarding opportunities for everyone without restriction, to participate, learn, and become leaders of the community.
-We expect from members of our community to create such opportunities for others as have been created for them.
+We expect from leaders of our community to create such opportunities for others, and we stronly encourage all members of our community to create opportunities as have been created for them.

 We are committed to scientific quality and strive to be an open forum on matters of technical content and open community governance.
 All community members are expected